SBRDevelopment/HAProxyCloud/README.rst

 Description
 ===========

-Script for HAProxy that updates the servers when new servers are added to auto scaling groups.
+Script for HAProxy that updates the servers when new servers are added to an autoscaling group.

+Based on the github project https://github.com/markcaudill/haproxy-autoscale

 Dependencies
 ============